 The free version is enough if you are quickly setting up a website from one of the free demos.
 Also, it is useful if you want only minimal adjustments.

-Otherwise, free Astra is quite limiting in terms of flexibility.
-Most of the Csutomizer features are locked behind the premium version.
+Otherwise, Astra Free is quite limiting in terms of flexibility.
+Most of the Customizer features are locked behind the premium version.

 Plans & Pricing

 Astra Premium comes in three plans, starting at $59 for the Pro.
-The Mini Agency license gives access to additional demo sites while the Agency Bundle gives you other plugins like Schema Pro and Convert Pro.
+The Mini Agency license gives access to additional demo sites while the Agency Bundle gives access to premium plugins like Schema Pro and Convert Pro.

 2 Disadvantages of Astra